rclone/rclone/README.md

 **Installation:**

-Download the project files.
-Build the project using 'go build -tags cmount'

--or-

-download the latest built release
+download the latest pre-built release from here: https://github.com/itsToggle/rclone_RD/releases/tag/v1.58.1-rd.1

-****Setting up the remote:****
+**Setting up the remote:**

 The realdebrid backend is implemented by overwriting the premiumize backend (for now).